Five festivals, one city.

 Where to eat during Edinburgh festivals

-Food trucks pop up all over the place, but especially around popular festival venues with hang out spaces like George Square and St Andrews Square.
-They’re my preferred option for a bite to eat between busy festival events.
+Food trucks pop up all over the place, but especially around popular festival venues with hang out spaces like George Square and outside Teviot at Edinburgh University.
+They’re one of my favourite spots for a bite to eat between busy festival events.

 A couple of years ago I went Dram & Smoke, a pop-up restaurant serving their delicious take on Scottish scran.
-That’s food or all you Scotland newbies…
+That’s food or all you Scotland newbies!

 Escape from the festivals

+Luckily, all the usual top things to do in Edinburgh still apply, with free and paid attractions all over Edinburgh.
 A visit to Edinburgh Castle and the Royal Mile won’t give you much of an escape from the crowds of the festivals, so the following are just a few options that might help with that!

 Calton Hill is a popular spot but it’s so big you can always wander and find your own space.
 The views over Edinburgh are great, and the walk isn’t as steep as Arthurs Seat!

 Mary Kings Close

 If you glance to either side of the Royal Mile as you meander amongst the street performers and people advertising festival shows you’ll notice many small alleyways called closes.
 These small streets run to either side and were traditionally where the people of Old Town Edinburgh lived.

 Mary Kings Close was once the widest street in Edinburgh outside of the Royal Mile, and now you can venture into some of the houses that are still there, and learn more about how the people of Auld Reekie lived.
-What better way to escape the Royal Mile than go beneath it?

 No one actually knows when or why Gilmerton Cove was built or what they were even used for.
 A secret whisky brewing and drinking den?
 A witches coven?
 An escape route from Craigmillar Castle?

 The Scotch Whisky Experience

-A visit to Scotland really isn’t complete without partaking of some whisky, and what better place to do it than in the home of the worlds largest whisky collection?
+A visit to Scotland really isn’t complete without partaking in some whisky, and what better place to do it than in the home of the world’s largest whisky collection?

 Half an hour by train from Edinburgh, on the way to Glasgow, is the birthplace of Mary Queen of Scots.
 Linlithgow Palace, or more accurately what’s left of it after a fire, is only £5 to enter, or the grounds and lake area surrounding it can be enjoyed for free.

 You can wander the beach, try one of the many cafes, shop in the boutiques along the high street, or climb North Berwick Law for awesome views up and down the coast.

-The beauty of the Edinburgh festivals is in their diversity, and after many years of attending, I’m still in anticipation of each August in Edinburgh and what that year’s festivals will bring.
+The beauty of the Edinburgh Festivals is in their diversity, and after many years of attending, I’m still in anticipation of each August in Edinburgh and what that year’s festivals will bring.

-Luckily, Edinburgh actually has eleven festivals throughout the year, so even if you visit outside of this time you might have the chance to experience Edinburgh at it’s finest, in festival style!
+Luckily, Edinburgh actually has eleven festivals throughout the year, so even if you visit outside of this time you might have the chance to experience Edinburgh at its finest, in festival style!